inspire-eu-validation/view-service/iso-19128/at13-getcapabilities-map-coupled-resource-metadata.md

   * If the metadata for a layer exists,

-    * Check that the url is provided in the 'xlink:href' attribute of an [OnlineResource](#onlineResource) element of the layer.
+    * Check if the url is provided in the 'xlink:href' attribute of an [OnlineResource](#onlineResource) element of the layer.

 **Reference(s)**:
 * [TG VS](./README.md#ref_TG_VS), Chapter 4.2.3.3.1.5, Requirement 13